prebid/prebid.github.io/dev-docs/modules/consentManagement.md

 ## Adapter Integration

-If you are submitting changes to an adapter to support this approach, please also submit a PR to the [docs repo](https://github.com/prebid/prebid.github.io) to add the `gdpr_supported: true` and/or `usp_supported: true` variables to your respective page in the [bidders directory](https://github.com/prebid/prebid.github.io/tree/master/dev-docs/bidders).  **This will ensure that your adapter's name will automatically appear on the list of adapters supporting GDPR and US Privacy.**
+If you are submitting changes to an adapter to support this approach, please also submit a PR to the [docs repo](https://github.com/prebid/prebid.github.io) to add the `gdpr_supported: true` variable to your respective page in the [bidders directory](https://github.com/prebid/prebid.github.io/tree/master/dev-docs/bidders).  **This will ensure that your adapter's name will automatically appear on the list of adapters supporting GDPR.**

-### Bidder Adapter Integration
+### Bidder Adapter GDPR Integration

-#### GDPR Integration

 To find the GDPR consent information to pass along to your system, adapters should look for the `bidderRequest.gdprConsent` field in their `buildRequests()` method.
 Here is a sample of how the data is structured in the `bidderRequest` object:

 {% highlight js %}
 {
-  "bidderCode": "appnexus",
+  "bidderCode": "bidderA",
   "auctionId": "e3a336ad-2222-4a1c-bbbb-ecc7c5294a34",
   ...
   "timeout": 3000,